 October 2019 – commission – Historic Royal Palaces

-We’re working with the Community team at the Tower of London to create collections that can be used with the local London community who may never have visited this famous London landmark.
-More on this soon!
+We produced a “first edition” collection working with the Community team at the Tower of London.
+It’s designed to show the local London community who may never have visited this famous London landmark what they might expect from a visit.

 042 – Secret!